 Your credit history

-The same goes for lenders assessing an application for an increase in the loan amount or a further loan on top, of or following, an existing loan.
+The same applies for lenders assessing an application for an increase in the loan amount or a further loan on top of, or following, an existing loan.

-If you have had problems repaying loans in the past, you may still be accepted for a payday loan and you are free to apply, providing you meet the other minimum requirements.
-However, your credit rating may have an impact on the amount of loan you will be offered, and the interest rates you will pay, so you will usually get a better deal if you have a better credit record.
+If you have had problems repaying loans in the past, you may still be accepted for a payday loan, providing you meet the other minimum requirements.
+However, your credit rating may impact the amount you may be offered, and the interest rates you will pay.
+Borrowers often get a better deal if they have a better credit record.

 CCJs and bankruptcy

-Certain credit problems will be viewed more negatively than others.
+Certain credit issues will be viewed more negatively than others.
 These include County Court Judgments (CCJs), which have yet to be settled, and bankruptcy.
-If you have either of these on your record, you may struggle to secure a payday loan with a responsible lender, and considering a lender not registered with the FCA is not recommended and could lead to more serious financial problems.
+If you have either of these on your record, you may struggle to secure a payday loan with a responsible lender.
+Considering a lender that isn’t registered with the FCA is not recommended, and could lead to more serious financial risks.

 Your income

-Having a regular income is one of the main things a payday lender will look for when deciding whether they should approve your application.
+Having a regular income is one of the main things that payday and direct lenders will look for when deciding whether they should approve your application.
 After all, if you don’t have a regular income, you won’t be able to predictably repay a loan.

 Some direct lenders will insist that you have a minimum income, such as £1,000 per month, for example.
-This helps them avoid lending to people who have very low incomes and who are unlikely to be able to repay a loan without leaving themselves financially vulnerable by doing so.
+This helps them avoid lending to people who are unlikely to be able to repay a loan without leaving themselves financially vulnerable.

 Employment

-Most FCA-registered short-term or payday lenders will check that you are employed before agreeing to lend you money.
+Most FCA-registered short-term or payday lenders will check that you’re employed before agreeing to lend you money.
 Although an employment contract can end, leaving a borrower in a difficult financial position, being employed at the point at which your credit agreement is signed, is usually a minimum lending criterion.

 Some responsible lenders might accept self-employed applicants, especially if they can demonstrate a solid regular income.
 However, most lenders still view self-employment as a less predictable source of income.